-Some may prefer the OnePlus 8 Pro, which offers similar performance to the Galaxy S20 and longer battery life for $899.
+Some may prefer the OnePlus 8 Pro, which offers a bigger display than the Galaxy S20 and longer battery life for $899.
 But as you'll see in our full Galaxy S20 review, we really this phone because of what Samsung packed into such a sleek package.

 Samsung Galaxy S20 review: Price and release date